Can Life Insurance Be Denied After Death?

 5. Homicide and the Slayer Rule

-The slayer rule stops murderers from collecting death benefits.
-Kill the insured and the money goes to the contingent beneficiary or the estate.
+The slayer rule bars anyone who kills the insured from collecting death benefits.
+The payout goes to the contingent beneficiary or the estate instead.

 6. Beneficiary Issues

-Multiple people claim the same death benefit and the insurer files an interpleader.
-The insurer deposits the money with the court.
-The court decides who gets it.
+When multiple people claim the same death benefit, the insurer files an interpleader, depositing the money with the court and letting a judge decide who gets it.
 Your family waits.

 7. Excessive Travel or Living Abroad

-Some policies limit where you can travel.
-Move to a high-risk country and you void your coverage.
-Travel to countries with State Department warnings and you won't be covered.
+Some policies restrict where you can live or travel.
+Relocating to a high-risk country can void your coverage, and deaths in countries with active State Department warnings may go uncovered entirely.

 What to Do if a Life Insurance Claim Is Denied

-Insurance companies make mistakes, and many denials get overturned on appeal.
-You have several effective options to challenge unfair denials and secure the benefits your loved one intended for you.
+Insurers make mistakes, and many denials get overturned on appeal.
+If your claim was rejected, you have real options to fight back and collect the benefits your loved one intended for you.

 • Review the Denial Letter.
 Request a written explanation if you didn't get one.
 The letter tells you why they denied the claim.
 Compare their reason to your policy language.
 Check for errors in their reasoning.
 Insurers make administrative mistakes.
 Your denial might be one of them.